gitter-badger/Hyber-Android/README.md

                         Throwable::printStackTrace);
 ```

-## How to registration app powered by GMSBox SDK
+## How to registration app powered by Hyber

 - Register your app in [Google Developers Console][GoogleDevelopersConsoleHelp]
 - Enable Google services for your project [Google services console][GoogleServicesConsole]